kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Module2_Exercises.md

 ### 1.1 Basic Queries (5 points each)

-**Question 1.1.1**: TechCorp HR needs a comprehensive employee directory.
-Write a query to display all TechCorp employee information formatted for business use:
+**Question 1.1.1**: Write a query to display all employee information, but format the output to show:
-- Full name as "LastName, FirstName MiddleInitial" (handle NULL middle names gracefully)
+- Full name as "LastName, FirstName MiddleInitial" (handle NULL middle names)
-- BaseSalary formatted with currency symbol and commas for HR reports
+- BaseSalary formatted with currency symbol and commas
-- Years of service as a whole number for recognition programs
+- Years of service as a whole number
-- WorkEmail domain only (part after @) to identify external vs company emails
+- WorkEmail domain only (part after @)
-- Include department information for organizational clarity

-**Question 1.1.2**: TechCorp's compensation team needs to analyze BaseSalary bands for their technology consulting roles.
-Create a query that categorizes TechCorp employees based on their BaseSalary ranges:
+**Question 1.1.2**: Create a query that categorizes employees based on their BaseSalary ranges:
-- "Junior Consultant": < $60,000 (entry-level developers, analysts)
+- "Entry Level": < $55,000
-- "Consultant": $60,000 - $80,000 (mid-level engineers, project coordinators)
+- "Mid Level": $55,000 - $75,000
-- "Senior Consultant": $80,000 - $110,000 (senior developers, team leads)
+- "Senior Level": $75,000 - $90,000
-- "Principal Consultant": > $110,000 (architects, directors, VPs)
+- "Executive": > $90,000
-Show employee name, department, BaseSalary, and consulting level category.
+Show employee name, BaseSalary, and category.

 **Question 1.1.3**: Write a query to find the employee(s) with the longest tenure in each department.
-Include department name, employee name, and years of service.
+Include d.DepartmentName name, employee name, and years of service.

 **Question 1.1.4**: Create a query that shows employees hired in the same month across different years.
 Group results by month and show hire month, year, and employee details.